apache/pulsar/docs/Python.md

 First follow the instructions to compile the Pulsar C++ client library.
 That will also build the Python binding for the library.

+Currently the only supported Python version is 2.7.

 To install the Python bindings:

 ```shell